On this page

 OR

-• Click Generate new key and the public and private keys appear in JWK format.
+• Click Generate new key and the 2048-bit RSA public and private keys appear in JWK format.

 Some Okta SDKs require that keys be in Privacy Enhanced Mail (PEM) format.
-If you are working with an Okta SDK that requires this format, click PEM.
+If the Okta SDK requires this format, click PEM.
 The private key appears in PEM format.

 This is your only opportunity to save the private key.
 Click Copy to clipboard to copy the private key and store it somewhere safe.